ONLINE COURSE FACILITATOR PROCESS

 - Notify eLearning OHIO if the facilitator has not completed training, so he or she may be registered in the facilitator training course.

-- By the first day of class, provide the number of students each of your facilitators will be assigned by sending a note to firstname.lastname@example.org.
+- By the Monday before the start of class, provide the completed Online Course Facilitator form to eLearning OHIO.
 Any changes in enrollment between day 1 and day 3 will be evenly distributed between all facilitators unless otherwise designated.